CindyJS/CindyJS/ref/Vectors_and_Matrices.md

     > min([4,2,6,3,5])
     < 2

-The minimum of an empty list is positive infinity.
+The minimum of an empty list is not defined.

     > min([])
-    < Infinity
+    < _?_

 ------